 This inflammation of the joints can be painful, and sometimes disabling.
 In extreme cases, rheumatoid arthritis can move through the body and target other places as well, such as the eyes, the lungs and the blood vessels.
 The risk of heart attack and stroke may be increased if the inflammation is not well controlled.

 Rheumatoid arthritis is an auto-immune disease.
 In an auto-immune disease the body mistakes its own tissues for foreign or abnormal tissue and sends in the attack cells that cause inflammation.
 This can continue indefinitely and become chronic (long-term) inflammation.

 Rheumatoid arthritis is a chronic disease, which means it may last a lifetime.
 With medical advances, good treatment options are available to help manage the condition.

-Approximately 40,000 New Zealanders have rheumatoid arthritis.
-That makes it the second most common form of arthritis.
-It affects 1-2% of New Zealanders.
-No one is sure why, but women are three times more likely than men to develop the condition.
+Rheumatoid arthritis affects 2.5% of New Zealanders1.
+No one is sure why, but women are three times more likely than men to develop the condition.1

 WHAT ARE THE SYMPTOMS?

 Signs and symptoms of rheumatoid arthritis can range from minor to severe which can be disabling and makes it hard to diagnose.
 It can develop slowly for one person and quickly for another.

 The most common symptoms are pain, swelling and stiffness of the joints.
 Other symptoms can include loss of appetite (with weight loss), muscle pain and mild fever.
 Some people can have times when they have few symptoms, and other times when symptoms are severe and painful.

 Some people with rheumatoid arthritis will have the more serious type with joint deformity (where the joints change shape) and some degree of disability.
 This is the result of damage inside the joints and a change in how the bones of the joints line up.
 Ligaments and tendons, which help the joints to function, can be damaged as well.